Ducklingx2/MinecraftStuff/README.md

 - "What does this redstone thing actually do?"
 - "Can I legally prosecute Steve?"
 - "Why did my entire base explode?"
-- "How many diamonds did that idiot steal?"
 - "What potion should I make?"
 - "Why am I still playing this game?"